 The PD: The licensee failed to ensure the calculation supporting a temporary modification accurately reflected the design which is contrary to a standard or regulation.

 Minor if: The PD did not adversely affect the mitigating systems cornerstone objective to ensure the availability, reliability, and capability of systems that respond to initiating events to prevent undesirable consequences.
 The errors were non-significant or non-consequential.
-Seismic qualification was not in question since the error in length was small and the available margin easily compensated for the error. (i.e. the conditions described in the MTM description below were not applicable.)
+Seismic qualification was not in question since the error in length was small and the available margin easily compensated for the error. (i.e., the conditions described in the MTM description below were not applicable.)

 MTM if: The PD adversely affected the mitigating systems cornerstone objectives.
 Specifically, regardless of the conclusion of the operability or functionality determination, the calculation errors resulted in reasonable doubt about the equipment’s seismic qualifications, which reduced assurance in the equipment’s availability and reliability and required the licensee to revise the calculation (see below) or revise or rework the modification to resolve the seismic concerns.